 Termination and deadlines

-When an insurer terminates an insurance policy, the customer must find new auto insurance within 30 days.
+When an insurer cancels an insurance policy, the customer must find new auto insurance within 30 days.
 For home or business insurance, the customer has 15 days to find new insurance.

-And trust us, finding a new insurer after this kind of mishap is really complicated and difficult!
+And believe us when we say that finding a new insurer after this kind of mishap is very complicated and difficult!

 Will your premium be higher due to cancellation for non-payment of premium?